HelmchenLabSoftware/Cascade/README.md

 #### How precise and good are my predictions?

 >This depends mainly on the **shot noise level** of your dataset.
-If you want to compute how good the chosen model generalizes to unseen data for a given noise level, check out the Github repository and use the demo script XYZ.
+If you want to compute how good the chosen model generalizes to unseen data for a given noise level, check out the Github repository and use [the demo script](https://github.com/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Demo_benchmark_model.py) which computes the performance of a given model.
 >
->If you want to get a good idea about the quality of predictions, check out **Figures 3 and 4**, as well as the corresponding supplementary figures in the paper/preprint [link].
+>If you want to get a good idea about the quality of predictions, check out **Figures 3 and 4**, as well as the corresponding supplementary figures in the paper/preprint [link will be made available when online!].

 #### Why is the output of the algorithm a probability, why not discrete spikes?

 >Good question!
 We think that providing spike times instead of spiking probabilities is misleading, since it suggests a false precision and certainty of the spiking estimates.
 In addition, we found (**Fig. SXX** in the preprint) that single-spike precision could not achieved with any of the ground truth datasets.
 >
 >However, for some cases, discrete spikes still might be a good approach.
-We provide a Python function that converts the spiking probability into discrete spikes (**demo_XXX** on Github).
+We provide a Python function that converts the spiking probability into discrete spikes (**[demo](https://github.com/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Demo_discrete_spikes.py)** on Github).

 #### Why are the first and last datapoints of the predictions NaNs?